xiguiw/intel-extension-for-transformers/latest/_sources/docs/intel_extension_for_transformers/neural_chat/pipeline/plugins/retrieval/README.md.txt

 # Introduction
 Large language models (LLMs) have shown exceptional performance in various natural language processing tasks, establishing them as essential tools for understanding and generating language.
 These models absorb extensive world knowledge from their vast training datasets, enabling them to produce fluent and coherent responses to user queries without external data resources.
 However, despite the remarkable breadth of knowledge large language models gain during training, they face limitations in accessing up-to-date information and certain domain-specific data.
 This limitation can lead to a significant concern: the tendency of large language models to 'hallucinate' or create fictitious content in their responses.

 This hallucination problem primarily arises from two factors: (1) LLMs are predominantly trained using data from the Internet, which limits their exposure to specific, domain-focused information; and (2) LLMs mainly rely on the training corpus for information extraction.
 These models remain unaware of events occurring post-training, which can be particularly problematic for topics that change daily.
-Two methods are recongized as effective method for model hallucination problems, [Finetuning the LLM on task-specific datasets](https://arxiv.org/abs/2311.08401) and [Retrieval-Augmented Generation (RAG)](https://arxiv.org/abs/2212.10560).
+Two methods are recognized as effective method for model hallucination problems, [Finetuning the LLM on task-specific datasets](https://arxiv.org/abs/2311.08401) and [Retrieval-Augmented Generation (RAG)](https://arxiv.org/abs/2212.10560).
 However, finetuning a LLM is impractical for most users due to it requires high-quality datasets, labor-intensive data annotation, and substantial computational resources.
 Also, it is challenging to collect and maintain an extensive, up-to-date knowledge corpus.
 Therefore, we propose an economically efficient alternative based on RAG.
 It retrieves relevant documents from a local database to serve as the reference to enhance the accuracy and reliability of the generated results.

 Inspired by the prevent chatbot framework [langchain](https://github.com/langchain-ai/langchain), [Llama-Index](https://github.com/run-llama/llama_index) and [haystack](https://github.com/deepset-ai/haystack), our NeuralChat API offers an easy way to create and utilize chatbot models while integrating RAG.
 Our API provides an easy to use extension for langchain users as well as a convenient deployment code for the general user.
 Without too much learning effort, the user can build their own RAG-based chatbot with their documents.
 The details about our langchain extension feature could be see [here](#langchain-extension).